 Council plans for the management of congestion, traffic and community safety in the City urban and the CBD area are set out in the Whangarei City Transportation Network Strategy, adopted by Council in June 2018.

-Council is also working on implementation of the City Centre Plan.
+Council is also working on implementation of the City Centre Plan which will include traffic flow modelling to inform delivery of associated projects.